PerveevEvgen/mtrpz_lab1/README.md

 This is a console application designed to solve quadratic equations, it supports two modes of operation: interactive(console) and non-interactive (file) mode.

-In the interactive mode (application is launched without any arguments) application prompts user to enter the values of the coefficients a, b, and c one by one, then displays the resulting equation on the screen, and computes and displays the roots of the equation.
-If user enter invalid values he will see an error and application prompts him to try again.

-In the non-interactive (file) mode, application accepts a single argument, which is the path to a file with coefficients of the equation.
-The file should contain three numbers separated by a single space.

 ## How to Run
 Download nodejs https://nodejs.org/uk/
 ### To start in interactive mode: